variousauthors/cucurbits/README.md

 # mod-scaffolding
 The idea here is you can clone this repo, run the commands in the README and be ready to go.
-This is just an implementation of Shadowfacts' 1.12 modding tutorial.
+This is just an implementation of [Shadowfacts' 1.12 modding tutorial][0].
+The steps described below are basically cribbed from [the forge docs][1].
+This scaffold is for minecraft version 1.12.2 and forge version 14.23.5.2847 because those are the versions I am using in the modpack I maintain.
+So watch out for that log4j is all I'm saying!

 ## Setup - IntelliJ IDEA